 Why play small sided games?
 Small sided games allow players more touches on the ball.
 This equates to a greater number of opportunities for a player to demonstrate their technical abilities for the evaluators.

 What if a player is a better defender than an attacker?
-The BSC recognizes that individual players will have unique preferences and abilities.
-The BSC looks to develop soccer players rather than attackers or defenders specifically.
+BSC recognizes that individual players will have unique preferences and abilities.
+BSC looks to develop soccer players rather than attackers or defenders specifically.
 BSC players are comfortable in attack and defense and in both cases need to have well rounded technical abilities to be successful.

 Current BSC players will also be evaluated by their current coaches.
-The BSC values the depth of assessment that a player’s coach can provide.
+BSC values the depth of assessment that a player’s coach can provide.
 The Coach Evaluations entail a 1-5 rating on a player’s technical ability, tactical awareness, attitude, commitment and aggressiveness.
 Coaches are also asked on these evaluations to rank the players on their team and to recommend each player’s placement for the following year.

-BSC U13 and U14 Select teams will each have one or two players selected to play goalkeeper for the team each game.
-Players interested in playing goalkeeper full time at these age groups will be invited to participate in the Call Back Tryout.
-Goalkeepers at the U13 and U14 Call Back Tryouts will be evaluated and ranked by the BSC Director of Coaching or BSC Goalkeeper Coach.
+BSC Grade 7 and 8 teams will each have one or two players selected to play goalkeeper for the team each game.
+Players interested in playing goalkeeper full time at these age groups will be evaluated in goal during a portion of the tryout, while demonstrating field play during the remainder of the tryout.

 Announcement of Player Placements

 Players will not be notified of their placements until the Spring Soccer Season has been completed.
 Typically players will receive notification of their placement by the last week in June, after conclusion of the Brookline school year.
 Some teams will have a coach already in place while BSC will work through the summer to find coaches for others.
 Players can expect to be contacted by their coach by late July to early August.